devonfw-ng-adv-training/ngrx_recap/README.md

 ## Introduction

-This repository contains an exercise which you may do to practice some angular basics again.
-The main focus is on setting up a reactive architecture.

-*hint: if you don't want to use [ngrx](https://ngrx.io/docs), you can also use flux pattern and store the values in subjects.*
+This project walks you through setting up and using NgRx in an Angular 17 application using a simple Counter app.
+You'll learn how to configure NgRx Store, Actions, Reducers, Selectors, and Effects step-by-step.

 ### further read